 Robert Caton Scholarship

 The Robert Caton Scholarship was established in 2004 to honour the memory of Dr. Robert Brent Caton, a scholar, entrepreneur and expert in the field of air quality, atmospheric emissions, environmental management and policy.
-An amount of $2,000 was available for the Robert Caton Scholarship in 2016.

 David Bates Scholarship

 The David Bates Scholarship was established in 2008 to honour the memory of Dr. David Vincent Bates, who was one of the foremost international authorities on the health effects of air pollution.
-An amount of $2,000 was available for the David Bates Scholarship in 2016.

 Elizabeth Henry Scholarship for Communities and Environmental Health

 The Elizabeth Henry Scholarship for Communities and Environmental Health was established in 2016 to honour the memory of Elizabeth Henry and her many contributions to the Fraser Basin Council and to communities across British Columbia.
 Elizabeth exhibited high ethical standards and integrity in her work, and she was committed to promoting dialogue and respectful collaboration among diverse stakeholders.
-Funded by the Fraser Basin Council, the BC CLEAR Fund, and by many friends, family members and colleagues who wish to remember Elizabeth and her work, an annual award of $2,000 will be provided to a graduate student working on research projects in partnership with BC communities that are addressing environmental health issues and promoting environmental sustainability through cooperative initiatives.
+Funded by the Fraser Basin Council, and by many friends, family members and colleagues who wish to remember Elizabeth and her work, an annual award of $2,000 will be provided to a graduate student working on research projects in partnership with B.C. communities that are addressing environmental health issues and promoting environmental sustainability through cooperative initiatives.